Managing the EU's fish stocks

 International agreements are an important part of fisheries management in the EU.
 Two main types of international fisheries agreements are bilateral agreements and multilateral agreements.

 Decisions concerning fisheries management can be taken not only by EU institutions in Brussels but also by national authorities, which cooperate among themselves at the level of the regional sea basin.
 The aim of regionalisation is to ensure that the technical rules are adequate and set for the individual sea areas.
 The representatives of fishermen and of regional administrations also work on specific measures to prevent unwanted catches (discards).

 In the Council

 The Council plays an important role in the management of EU fish stocks.
 The Council's responsibilities include fixing total allowable catches (TACs) and allocating fishing opportunities (article 43, Treaty on the Functioning of the EU).
 The Council takes its decisions on the basis of proposals from the European Commission.

 In practical terms, this means that every year the Council adopts the revised TACs and quotas for each fish stock.
 This takes the form of a regulation which is adopted towards the end of the preceding year and updated as necessary throughout the year.
 The TACs and quotas for 2015 were adopted on 15 and 16 December 2014.
-The TACs and quotas for 2016 are expected to be adopted in December 2015.
+The TACs and quotas for 2016 were adopted in December 2015.

 Regarding international fisheries agreements, the Council is responsible for providing the mandate for negotiations, for signing agreements on behalf of the EU and for adopting the final decision implementing agreements into EU law.
 The Council also provides the negotiating mandate to the Commission when it represents the EU in the various regional fisheries management organisations the EU is a member of.